picohari/atmega128_alpine-mbus-emulator/README.md

 # Alpine M-Bus CD Changer Emulator for ATmega128 with LCD and UART

-This firmware emulates a ALPINE M-BUS cd changer like the one I have in my car.
+This firmware emulates an ALPINE M-BUS cd changer, like the one I have in my car.
 As the AUDIO IN from the cd changer is only un-muted if the changer has responsed to the commands coming from the head unit, it is NOT possible to apply an external MP3 player or other signal from outside the radio :(

 Thus the need for a little emulator project with our little friend, the ATmega128 from ATMEL and GCC!
 The sources for the decoding and encoding routines originates from the well known and ever copied since: http://www.hohensohn.info/mbus/

 Some minor changes have been made to the state-machine based communication control and ISR receiving code.

+The emulator provides a

 ## Installation